AnriGit/w3school-test/readme.txt

 These are some changes made in GitHub  Editor (to test #fetch + #merge) This is second change made in GitHub  Editor to (to test #pull = #fetch + #merge)

+It is the chagings made locall to test #pull to the GitHub